Skip to main content

 Common scoping patterns

-For a personal AI assistant serving one user at a time with no multi-tenant requirements.Ingest everything with user_id.
+For a personal AI assistant serving one user at a time with no multi-tenant requirements.Ingest everything with user_id (omit customer_id, it is auto-resolved).
 Each user has completely isolated memory.

 For a B2B application where each customer organization has multiple users, and you need both per-user personalization and shared organizational knowledge.Ingest user conversations with user_id + customer_id.
 Ingest company documents with just customer_id.
 Use client scope for product documentation.

-For an application where all users share the same knowledge base and there is no per-user personalization.All memories are at the Instance level.
+For an application where all users share the same knowledge base and there is no per-user personalization.All memories are at the Client scope.
 No user or customer isolation.
 Simplest setup but no personalization.

 For an application where organizational knowledge is primary but individual users can have some personal preferences.Default scope is customer.
 Personal preferences can be added by including user_id on specific ingestion calls.